FROM KAYAK TO YACHT MASTER – Birthday at Brownsea Island and Poole Harbour

 Approach on a rising tide (Ideally a few days before spring tide) carefully tracking your progress and comparing charted depths with actual depths having allowed for the current rise of tide.

-A Google Earth view of where we dried out.
+A Google Earth view of where I dried out.

 An additional and useful tool to see where the river flows are.
 Be careful as these change over time.